maf1/vfd_clock/README.md

 * New commands "help" and "system status"
 * Show firmware revision at boot time

-If a BM\*280 sensor is connected and enabled, its temperature readings will used and supersed other sensors.
+If a BM\*280 sensor is connected and enabled, its temperature readings will be used and supersede other sensors.
 BM\*280 sensors are easily available on breakout boards.
-The sensor is simply connected via the I2C interface K7 (take care not to confuse the signals as some boards have a different pinout than the connector K7).
+The sensor is simply connected via the I2C interface K7 (nomenclature as printed on the board and used in the elektor article - the schematics published on the project page labels this as K6 - take care not to confuse signals as some boards have a different pinout than the connector).
 No further circuitry is necessary, as signal levels match and pull-ups are provided by the VFD clock board.

 In addition to the Time library, this version needs the following modules (use the Arduino Library manager to load them if unavailable):